This is a log of my fourth tour to Torres del Paine where Grey Lake is located.

 Very little turbulence, partial cloudy which was a good indication for the coming days.

-As we landed, while my son was collecting the luggage to be delivered, I was signing the rental car agreement.
+As soon as we landed, while I was signed the rental car agreement, my son collected the baggage.
 Reading the small letters, I found out that the insurance deductible was very high, nothing to do at this point.
 Just to drive carefully reducing the speed, as the Patagonia wind is very strong and can flip over your car.
-On previous occasion, in just one day we encountered three cars that were turned around, wheels looking to the sky.
+I remembered that on previous occasion, found 3 cars wheels looking to the sky.

 We were starving, and I knew a restaurant in the center of town, so we rushed driving there.